ChilliCream/website/website/blog/2019-09-27-strawberry-shake.md

 OK, let's get it running and then go into more details.
 By default the generator will also generate dependency injection code for `Microsoft.Extensions.DependencyInjection`.
 In order to get our client up and running we just have to set up a dependency injection container.

-> Note: You can shut of dependency injection generation with an _MSBuild_ property.
+> Note: You can shut of dependency injection generation with a _MSBuild_ property.
 The client can also be instantiated with a builder or by using a different dependency injection container.

 Replace you `Program` class with the following code.